Franck Siegler: First murder and detention

 On the night of 11 to 12 February 1986, Siegler spent the evening at his landlady's home with a 24-year-old man.
 Siegler quickly became violent when the young man made homosexual advances towards him.
 Enraged by these advances, Siegler violently hits the young man with a baton and strangles him to death with a scarf.
 Not knowing what to do with his victim's body, he decides to take it up to the attic and hang it from a beam.
 When Siegler's landlady discovered the body in the attic, she called in the police.
 The autopsy concluded that the victim had been murdered, due to the numerous wounds he had sustained.

 In mid-February 1986, Siegler, aged 18, was taken into police custody in connection with the case.
 He quickly admitted that he had killed his victim in response to the sexual advances he had made to her.
 He then claimed to have lost all control, modelling his defence on the classic model used by many homophobic killers.
-Siegler was charged with murder and remanded in custody at the Besançon prison.
+Siegler was charged with murder and remanded in pre-trial detention at the Besançon prison.
 The investigation partly confirmed Siegler's version of events, as the victim was openly homosexual.
 While in custody, Siegler was examined by experts, who concluded that his intolerance of frustration explained his use of violence, but found him responsible for his actions, in particular for having tried to conceal the existence of his crime and disguised it as suicide.

 Siegler appeared before the Besançon Assize Court in 1987.
 He was 20 years old at the time.
 At his trial, Siegler repeated his confession, stating that he had killed his victim because of the sexual advances he had made to her, thus explaining his loss of control.
 At the end of his trial, Siegler was sentenced to 10 years' imprisonment.
 From 4 to 5 December, there was a mutiny at the Besançon prison, in which Siegler took part in damaging the electrical installations and the prison washbasins.
 Following the mutiny, at 3am, 18 prisoners were charged with unlawful confinement, seven of them, and damage to the others, including Siegler.

 On 2 June 1988, Siegler, aged 20, Patrick Turillon, aged 26, Serge Caujolle-Bert, aged 26, Lezhar Hakkar, aged 24, Mustafa Naamoune, aged 27, Stéphane Métayer, aged 22, and Abdelkader Adjadj, aged 24, appeared before the Besançon criminal court charged with damaging property.
 They were sentenced to a further four months in prison.

 In the early 1990s, Siegler was transferred to the Ensisheim prison, where he met Robert Moris, an inmate almost 13 years his senior.
 Moris had been in prison since 1984 and was serving an 18-year sentence for murder.
 The two inmates became fast friends, in particular because of their hatred of homosexuality, which had led them to kill.